alexdavidow/product-page-challenge/README.md

 # product-page-challenge

-Please download the folder and then drag the index page to a web browser to view.
+Please clone or download the repo and then drag the index page to a web browser to view.